vakac995/chess/PROJECT_STRUCTURE.md

 │   │   ├── useJotaiForm.ts     # Generic hook for Jotai-based forms with Zod
 │   │   ├── useZodForm.ts       # Generic hook for Zod validation in forms
 │   │   └── ...
-│   │   # Note: Chess game logic might reside in specific hooks or components │   │
+│   │
-│   ├── store/                  # Global state management stores (e.g., Zustand)
+│   ├── store/                  # Global state (Alternative: e.g., Zustand - if used)
-│   │   ├── authStore.ts        # Example: Zustand store for authentication
+│   │   ├── authStore.ts        # Example: Zustand store for authentication (if using Zustand)
 │   │   └── ...
 │   │
-│   ├── context/                # React Context providers/consumers (if needed)
+│   ├── context/                # React Context providers/consumers (for simpler global state)
 │   │   └── ...
 │   │
 │   ├── styles/                 # Global styles and base configurations